brenocq/implot3d/CONTRIBUTING.md

   - **Discuss**: Leave comments on existing issues to help refine ideas.
   - **Request a Feature**: If you have a new idea, please open a [feature request issue](https://github.com/brenocq/implot3d/issues/new?template=feature_request.md).

-### 2\.
-Report Bugs
+### 2. Report Bugs

 If you encounter a bug, please help us by reporting it.

   - **Open a Bug Report**: Use the [bug report template](https://github.com/brenocq/implot3d/issues/new?template=bug_report.md) to create an issue.
-Please include as much detail as possible, such as reproduction steps, screenshots, videos, and any relevant logs.
+Please include as much detail as possible, such as reproduction steps, screenshots, videos.

-### 3\.
-Implement Features or Fix Bugs
+### 3. Implement Features or Fix Bugs

 If you're ready to write some code, we'd love your help.